Abayudaya: 21st century

 Namutumba, the largest village, is a thriving Jewish community with about 244 members with an active synagogue.
 The community has built an interfaith primary school - Tikkun Olam Primary School (TOPS) serving its greater community, has active young leadership in economic development and is seeking to improve the lives of all its community members.
 Yoash Mayende is the Director of TOPS, a completely solar campus.
-Rabbi (Levi) Shadrach Mugoya is their current spiritual leader.
+Rabbi Levi Shadrach Mugoya is their current spiritual leader.
 The elder Rabbi Eri appointed Shadrach to be his successor, “a great honor and a great responsibility.”
 Shadrach attended Uganda Christian University and graduated with a degree in Project Planning and Entrepreneurship in 2013.
 He studied in the yeshiva of the chief Abayudaya Rabbi, Gershom Sizomu.
-Shadrach is now enthusiastically pursuing his studies with ALEPH (Alliance for Jewish Renewal) so that he can lead his people well as their rabbi.
+Shadrach is now pursuing his studies with ALEPH (Alliance for Jewish Renewal) so that he can lead his people well as their rabbi.
 The Conservative Yeshivah in Israel has accepted him to study for 2017–2018.

-Gershom Sizomu, the spiritual leader of the Abayudaya and the Rosh Yeshiva, was enrolled in the Ziegler School of Rabbinic Studies five-year graduate program at the American Jewish University (formerly the University of Judaism) in Los Angeles, California where he studied Hebrew, rabbinic literature, the Bible, Jewish philosophy, and other subjects.
-The program entailed studies in both the United States and Israel.
-Upon completion of this program, Sizomu received his ordination as a rabbi under the auspices of the Conservative Movement on May 19, 2008, and returned to Uganda to lead its Jewish community.
-He is the first native-born black rabbi in Sub-Saharan Africa.
+Gershom Sizomu, the spiritual leader of the Abayudaya and the Rosh Yeshiva, was enrolled in the Ziegler School of Rabbinic Studies five-year graduate program at the American Jewish University in Los Angeles, California where he studied Hebrew, rabbinic literature, the Bible, Jewish philosophy, and other subjects.
+Upon completion of this program, Sizomu received his ordination as a rabbi under the auspices of the Conservative movement on May 19, 2008, and returned to Uganda to lead its Jewish community.
+He is the first native-born black rabbi in sub-Saharan Africa.
 He is also the first chief rabbi of Uganda.
 In February 2016 he was elected as a Member of Parliament in Uganda representing Bungokho North outside of Mbale.

-A new synagogue, Stern Synagogue, named after Ralph and Sue Stern, Jewish Americans who contributed 100,000 US Dollars, now has replaced the small Moses Synagogue on Nabugoye Hill as of 2017.
+A new synagogue, Stern Synagogue, named after Ralph and Sue Stern, Jewish Americans who contributed $100,000, now has replaced the small Moses Synagogue on Nabugoye Hill as of 2017.
 Other key donors are Eyal, Yael, Leya and Aely Aronoff.
 Julius and Ray Charlstein Foundation.
 Naty and Debbie Saidoff.
-The synagogue is, according to Rabbi Sizomu, the biggest in Sub Saharan Africa.
+The synagogue is, according to Rabbi Sizomu, the biggest in sub-Saharan Africa.

-An interesting latest development is the possible recognition of the Putti Abayudaya by Israel and the Orthodox Jewish world, thanks to the efforts of Rabbi Shlomo Riskin, founding Chief Rabbi of Efrat and Chancellor of the Ohr Torah Stone institute, in coordination with PVAO Putti Village Assistance Organization.
+Another development is the possible recognition of the Putti Abayudaya by Israel and the Orthodox Jewish world, thanks to the efforts of Rabbi Shlomo Riskin, founding Chief Rabbi of Efrat and Chancellor of the Ohr Torah Stone institute, in coordination with Putti Village Assistance Organization (PVAO).
 This plan received a setback in 2018 when the Israel Ministry of the Interior ruled that the Putti Abayudaya were not a recognised Jewish community and so their conversion is "not recognized for the purpose of receiving status in Israel".
-A new mikveh (ritual bath) has been built.
 The community is governed by an elected board, currently chaired by Tarphon Kamya.
-Putti village receives outside support from PVAO (Putti Village Assistance Organization).
+Putti village receives outside support from PVAO.